4Xplos1on/slovak-clickbait-detector/README.md

 | *Slovenska nemocnica odmietla pacienta a ten zomrel pred vchodom* | LEGIT | 99% |
 | *Ucitelia su na pokraji zrutenia a nikoho to nezaujima* | LEGIT | 98% |

-These are all written in tabloid style, but the model does not flag them.
-It has no concept of emotional manipulation as a category.
-It only knows the specific words and phrases it saw during training.
+These headlines use emotional framing that is common in tabloid media.
+Some of them could arguably appear in quality outlets too, but the style is typical of clickbait.
+Either way, the model shows no sensitivity to emotional tone at all.
+It only reacts to the specific words and phrases it saw during training.

 **It catches some clickbait phrases but not others.** Even within the "subtle clickbait" category, results were inconsistent: